Frequently Asked Questions

 • The WRMP is not intended to replace regulatory monitoring requirements in the near term, but may support opportunities to streamline these requirements and to standardize monitoring methods, in the future.

-How will the WRMP use the California Rapid Assessment Method (CRAM) for monitoring wetlands?
+How does the WRMP use the California Rapid Assessment Method (CRAM) for monitoring wetlands?

-CRAM is an important part of the WRMP’s planned monitoring protocols and constitutes Level 2 of the WRAMP framework mentioned above.
-Eventually, the WRMP plans to use CRAM to assess applicable wetland benchmark, reference, and project sites at regular time intervals.
-The WRMP is also developing standardized ways to assess the San Francisco Bay’s wetland health and resiliency in other ways, including through regional mapping and detailed measurements of the water, animals, and plants at specific wetland sites.
+CRAM is an important part of the WRMP’s monitoring protocols and constitutes Level 2 of the WRAMP framework mentioned above.
+The WRMP uses CRAM to assess applicable wetland benchmark, reference, and project sites at regular time intervals.
+The WRMP also develops standardized methods to assess the Bay’s wetland health and resiliency in other ways, including through regional mapping and detailed measurements of the water, animals, and plants at specific wetland sites.
 For more detailed technical information, see the master matrix of planned WRMP indicators; CRAM is the assessment method to provide data for the WRMP’s Indicator 11, which is a Level 2 assessment (from the State of California’s Wetland Monitoring Workgroup’s Wetland and Riparian Area Monitoring Plan framework).

 Will project implementers be expected to conduct additional post-construction monitoring to meet WRMP requirements?
 Will they be required to fund implementation of the WRMP?

-The overall goal of the WRMP is to inform monitoring requirements so that they are more cost effective, inform adaptive management and other stakeholder needs, and reduce the amount of project-level monitoring at any individual site.
+The overall goal of the WRMP is to inform monitoring requirements so that they are more cost effective, inform adaptive management, and reduce the amount of project-level monitoring at any individual site.
 However, the WRMP does not have authority over post-construction monitoring requirements, which often come from the funder and/or regulatory agencies.
 One way the WRMP might inform post-construction monitoring requirements is through the development of monitoring questions, indicators, and metrics that address the WRMP Guiding Questions.

 Project implementers are not required to fund the WRMP.
 Depending on adoption of the WRMP resources by regulators and other partners, project implementers might see an option to participate in monitoring requirements through the WRMP or independently.